 Did you find any incorrect or incomplete information?
 Please, let us know.

-After a single round-robin series in each group, the four teams from Group A and the best two teams from Group B advance to the Playoff Round while the third- and fourth-placed team in Group B will play a best-of-three relegation round series.
+After a single round-robin series in each group, the five teams from Group A and the best three teams from Group B advance to the Playoff Round.

 The winner of each Semi-Final game will move onto the Gold Medal Game, while the losers will play in the Bronze Medal Game.